Fill out taxpayer identification forms

 TIN (Taxpayer Identification Number)

-A unique number assigned by the IRS to identify individuals or businesses for tax purposes.
-It can be a Social Security Number (SSN), Employer Identification Number (EIN), or Individual Taxpayer Identification Number (ITIN).
+A unique identification number used by the IRS for tax administration, which includes Social Security Numbers (SSN), Employer Identification Numbers (EIN), and Individual Taxpayer Identification Numbers (ITIN).

 Backup Withholding